 The Department of Communicative Disorders provides effective, state-of-the-art instruction & clinical and educational practice in speech-language pathology

-The Department of Criminal Justice offers programs that are designed to provide students with an appropriate academic background for a professional career in corrections, law enforcement, probation, parole, and social security agencies.
+The School of Criminology, Criminal Justice, and Emergency Management offers programs that are designed to provide students with an appropriate academic background for a professional career in corrections, law enforcement, probation, parole, and social security agencies.
 In addition, the programs are designed to prepare students for continuing graduate studies in criminal justice, criminology, and law.

 The Department of Family and Consumer Sciences offers programs to prepare students to enter professions concerned with enhancing the quality of life of individuals, families, and communities.